-Point Break was remade in 2015, continuing the trend of Hollywood ruining just about everything that’s sacred.
-I can list many recent things that have been butchered beyond their beloved originals’ recognition (I’m sure you can too), but the only one that truly matters to me is Point Break — a movie about two uneaten meatball sandwiches.
+Point Break was remade in 2015, continuing the trend of Hollywood ruining just about everything from my childhood that’s sacred.
+I can list many recent things that have been butchered beyond their beloved originals’ recognition (I’m sure you can, too), but the only one that truly matters to me is Point Break; a movie about two uneaten meatball sandwiches.

 Well said, Soren.
 While his take is paraphrased, there really isn’t much more to it than that.

-To give some context around all this, I will die on this hill defending the fact that Point Break is the greatest movie ever made.
-With that said you can understand my trepidation around even entertaining the idea of watching the remake.
+To give some context to all of this, I will die on this hill defending the fact that Point Break is the greatest movie ever made.
+With that said, you can understand my trepidation around even entertaining the idea of watching the remake.
 Truth be told I sought it out, like I said I never would.
 I very much regret this decision.

 A few extremely bogus things to note:

 - Angelo Pappas is British.
 This just seemed odd is all.

 - Bodhi and his less cool band of bonehead followers have a mini fight club (because apparently it’s super-spiritual to beat the shit out of your friends)

 - Actual line from movie – Utah: “Before I joined the FBI I was an extreme sports poly-athlete”